Tuesday, November 4, 2014

 Frankly, since Karloff had already played parts like the brutal Cannon, it's not much of a loss to see him pass on another.
 However, I wouldn't say he did himself any favors with the underwritten role of Sovac, for BLACK FRIDAY's scientist is one of the least interesting "would-be Frankensteins" in the actor's career.
 I don't know if Lugosi's age or physical condition played into the casting director not giving him the Cannon role, but he does well with Marnay.
 This part is not any better delineated than that of Sovac, but it's a little more winsome to see Lugosi play a down-to-earth hoodlum.
 Stanley Ridges does well with both of his roles, but I have to say that he lacks that extra charisma that makes such a mutation fascinating to behold.

 PRC's THE MONSTER MAKER is a much cheaper mad scientist flick, but I enjoyed it more than BLACK FRIDAY.
 J. Carroll Naish plays Doctor Igor Markoff, an expert in the treatment of the disease acromegaly.
-He's first seen at a piano-performance with his lab assistant Maxine, but Markoff only has eyes for a lady in the next box, Patricia, engaged to Bob, an age-appropriate young man.
-Patricia is so annoyed she almost can't enjoy the performance, which is being played by her own father, Anthony Lawrence.
+He's first seen at a piano-performance with his lab assistant Maxine.
+However, Markoff only has eyes for a lady in the next box, Patricia, engaged to Bob, an age-appropriate young man.
+Patricia is so annoyed with Markoff's unwanted attentions that she almost can't enjoy the performance, which is being played by her own father, Anthony Lawrence.

 Slightly later, Markoff approaches Patricia, apologizing for his rudeness and telling her that she resembles his late wife.
 However, Markoff then continues to pursue Patricia with notes and flowers.
 Her father Anthony seeks out Markoff at his home to settle things.
 Markoff responds by infecting Anthony with acromegaly, so that his features get heavier and he loses his ability to think coherently, much less play the piano.